kyleamazza/tsinit/README.md

 ## Usage
 `tsinit <your-project-name>`

+Run this in the directory below which you want your project to be made (this creates a new folder with `<your-project-name>` in that directory)

 No options, no flags, no extra arguments, no help messages.
 All it does is run Yarn/npm to install a bunch of dev dependencies, and then copy some text into configuration files.
 Everything is `@latest`.

 Add this script somewhere in your `PATH` and make it executable with `sudo chmod +x /path/to/tsinit`.